Information for food businesses

 You must ensure your premises are registered with Rushcliffe Borough Council 28 days before opening.
 Registration is a simple process and there is no charge to register premises.
 Registration does not need to be renewed periodically and local authorities cannot refuse to register premises.
 If you are operating a mobile food business the vehicle must be registered with the Council of the borough where it is stored overnight.

-Complete a Food premises registration form and send it to: Protection and Safety Department, Rushcliffe Borough Council, Rushcliffe Arena, Rugby Road, West Bridgford, Nottingham, NG2 7YG.
+Complete a Food premises registration form and send it to: Environmental Health, Rushcliffe Borough Council, Rushcliffe Arena, Rugby Road, West Bridgford, Nottingham, NG2 7YG.
 You can apply online to register your food business.
 Please note: to apply for this licence you will have to register on the Government Gateway first.

 Most food businesses will only require registration.
 However, if you are operating a business producing and/or supplying products of animal origin to other food businesses, you may be required to apply for approval to use your establishment for that purpose.
 Apply online for a licence or fill in the Approval of a food business form.
 Products of animal origin include meat products, fishery products, minced meat, meat preparations etc.